Clear guidance first

 See the full guide →Review how the process typically works from qualification to installation, activation, and ongoing expectations.

-Start with your review →Whether you are just curious or already serious, the process should feel clean, understandable, and easy to follow.
+What going solar looks like →Whether you are just curious or already serious, the process should feel clean, understandable, and easy to follow.

 Look at the home, current bill, and whether it makes sense to keep talking.